 Alternately, the word groats can be used to refer to buckwheat in its whole kernel form.
-It is a relative of rhubarb and a gluten-free grain.
-They are used in making kasha, a porridge staple in Eastern Europe.
+A relative of rhubarb, buckwheat is technically a seed, but it's cooked and used as if it were a grain, with the benefit of being gluten-free.
+Roasted buckwheat groats are called kasha, a porridge staple in Eastern Europe.

 Groats are usually prepared first by soaking and then slowly simmering them until they soften.
 Refer to the recipe you are using to get the cooking directions when you prepare groats.
 If you are substituting grains or using cut or crushed groats, the cooking time may be different.

 Buckwheat or barley groats give texture to blood sausage or black pudding.
 In England, groaty pudding, a traditional slow-baked dish served on Guy Fawkes Night, includes soaked groats, beef, leeks, and onion and can take up to 16 hours to cook.
 Simmered in milk, grouts are often served as a breakfast porridge mixed with fruit or jam; a sweetener such as maple syrup, brown sugar, or honey; or nuts.